Today while on my daily hike, I waved to a woman

 If only she knew that just a few short years ago, I couldn't even stand up or

-stretch my legs without horrible pain or ripping my skin off.
+stretch my legs without horrible pain or my skin ripping off my bones.

 If only she knew the bleeding, the surgeries, and the therapy I endured.

-If only she knew that most of the skin that covered these babies
+If only she knew that most of the skin that covered them

-and some skin was grown in a incubator in Boston; and surgically grafted on.
+grown in an incubator in Boston and surgically grafted on.

-If only she knew the thousands- no millions of tears I shed while recovering
+If only she knew the thousands and thousands of tears I shed

 If only she knew the billions of prayers I offered up to